-- Built-in SEO: SEO is built into WordPress.
+- SEO is built into WordPress.
 It is very search-engine friendly and there are great advanced SEO plugins, many of them free.

 Your Site’s Identity

-If you used our service to find a domain name for you, then you have a memorable branded premium domain with backlinks and it didn’t cost you an arm and a leg.
+By now you should have a memorable branded premium domain, hopefully with some backlinks and it didn’t cost you an arm and a leg.

 Your domain name determines what your site is about, but you have an opportunity to define it further in your website slogan.
 This is the little tagline under your website name.
 To show you what I mean by this, YourExpiredDomains.com originally had the tagline “Premium Domains at an Affordable Price”.
 Later I changed it to “Start A Profitable Site On An Expired Domain”.
 This way I made it open to covering not only domains, but also the connecting niches of web hosting, traffic generation, affiliate marketing.